 But if the quality of the main ingredient of your health regimen is inferior then it pretty much negates the benefit of any other nutritious stuff you also consume.
 Why scoff a bag of pricey goji berries when you’re washing them down with yucky-tasting, suspect tap water?

-So why is purified water better than any other alternatives?
+So why is filtered water better than any other alternatives?
 Here are our top five reasons:

 You know that stingy, pongy stuff they use to disinfect swimming pools?
 Yup – that’s also used to disinfect your drinking water.
 That’s why your tap water might taste a bit bitter and have a slight whiff that really shouldn’t be there.
 We really don’t fancy too much chemical disinfectant in our daily drink.
 A decent carbon filter will reduce the chlorine by 99%.